-Email marketing can accelerate your customer relationships, build your brand message, and drive cost-effective revenue for your business.
+Building an email marketing program can accelerate your customer relationships, improve your brand messaging, and drive cost-effective revenue for your business.

 It’s how jewelry brand Bryan Anthony’s hit record holidays that lifted overall company revenue by 281% while increasing customer lifetime value and repeat buyers 354%.